Republic Records: Republic Records revival: 2012–2024

 At the 2021 iHeartRadio Music Awards, Republic Records won "Label of the Year".
 For 2021, for the first time, Republic Records was ranked number one on Billboard's three year-end label rankings: "Top Labels", "200 Labels", and "Hot 100 Labels".
 Billboard then featured the Lipman brothers in a December 2021 cover story on Republic Records.

 Republic Records became the first label to partner with DistroKid, allowing it to mine data from the company looking for new artists.
 The initiative began in 2021 and allowed DistroKid to receive a finder's fee for any new artist signed to the label.
 In January 2021, the label had five of the top seven albums on the Billboard 200 chart, including the top three spots with Morgan Wallen's Dangerous: The Double Album, Taylor Swift's Evermore, and Pop Smoke's Shoot for the Stars, Aim for the Moon.
 The Weeknd's After Hours and Ariana Grande's Positions were sixth and seventh respectively.
 That month, Republic also had six of the top ten albums on the Rolling Stone album chart and nine of the top 20 songs on the Rolling Stone song chart.
 In March 2021, Taylor Swift became the first Republic artist to win the Grammy Award for Album of the Year for her album, Folklore.
 On November 24, 2021, Jim Roppo and Wendy Goldstein were named co-presidents of Republic Records.

 Since August 2021, Universal Music Group began to launch and expand the Republic Records imprint in international markets.
 The label made its first International debut in China via its local subsidiary UMG China on August 16, 2021.
-The label launched in Philippines via its local subsidiary UMG Philippines in July 22, 2022, with domestic artists Darren Espanto, Elha Nympha and Zack Tabudlo among other artists who were signed to the label.
+The label launched in Philippines via its local subsidiary UMG Philippines on July 22, 2022, with domestic artists Darren Espanto, Elha Nympha and Zack Tabudlo among other artists who were signed to the label.

 In 2022, Republic Records expanded its current partnership with JYP Entertainment to include Itzy and Stray Kids.
 Republic Records partnered up with NBCUniversal Entertainment Japan to include fripSide.
 This was later expanded to cover all of their artists, alongside worldwide distribution of artists and catalogs, A&R, marketing and business development.

 At the 2022 iHeartRadio Music Awards, Republic Records won "Label of the Year".
 For the second year in a row, Billboard listed Republic Records as number one on its three 2022 year-end label rankings, including "Top Labels".

 In 2023, Republic Records had the longest streak for a label atop the Billboard 200 in 25 years, including Morgan Wallen's One Thing at a Time, Taylor Swift's Midnights, and Stray Kids' 5-STAR.
 On December 6, 2023, Republic had the top six albums on the Billboard 200.
 It was the first time in 60 years the same label had released the top five albums on the chart.